“Disappointingly Crude and Profane”

 ANACONDA has many funny and exciting moments, but the comedy is a bit sporadic in the movie’s first half.
 The ending is good fun, however, and you can’t go too far wrong when you have a talented, quirky actor like Jack Black leading the crew.

 That said, ANACONDA’s greatly hurt by lots of strong foul language, which includes 14 totally gratuitous strong profanities, plus more than 40 obscenities.
 Also, Doug and Griff’s friend, Kenny, has a drug problem they’re trying to cure.
 In between all the foul language, ANACONDA tells a tale of friends working together to overcome natural and human evil.
-However, the foul language, especially all those strong profanities, warrants extreme caution.
+However, the foul language, especially all those strong profanities, warrants excessive.
 The violence in ANACONDA is not particularly gory, but it’s scary and sometimes a little bit bloody.

 - Content: